 - 1/4 cup of freeze dried strawberries, raspberries, or pomegranate seeds.

-- Step 3 Mix the butter (or coconut oil), almond butter, vanilla powder and 1/2 of the pistachios and freeze dried berries into the chocolate.
+- Mix the butter (or coconut oil), almond butter, vanilla powder and 1/2 of the pistachios and freeze dried berries into the chocolate.
 Don’t worry about using another bowl, that’s just more to clean!
-When the chocolate mixture is fully combined pour it into your tin and place in the refrigerator.
+When the chocolate mixture is fully combined pour it into your lined tin and place in the refrigerator.

-- Step 4 After 15 minutes, sprinkle the other half of the pistachios and freeze dried berries over the top of the fudge and refrigerate for another hour, or until set.
+- After 15 minutes, sprinkle the other half of the pistachios and freeze dried berries over the top of the fudge and refrigerate for another hour, or until set.
 If you’re in a hurry, pop it in the freezer so it sets more quickly.

 - I used pistachios and freeze dried pomegranate seeds as toppings, but you can use anything you like.
 Coconut, cacoa nibs, bee pollen, almonds, macadamias…go crazy!
 If you’re looking for freeze dried pomegranate seeds in Australia, I picked mine up from the health food aisle in Woolworths.

 - How do I my crush nuts?
 Pop them in a freezer bag, tie the bag up, and pound with a meat tenderiser.
 Easy peasy and very satisfying!

 If you make my Low Sugar Chocolate Fudge remember to share it with me on Instagram.
 I love seeing and sharing your creations.
 Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
 You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.